ShamsParvezArka/procut/README.md

 # Procut
 ***under developement***

-Procut is a minimalist time-efficient video editor focued on the power users.
-It's a 'ffmpeg' based video editor.
+Procut is a minimalist time-efficient video editor focused on the power users based on [ffmpeg](http://ffmpeg.org/about.html) library.

 ## Functionality
 Cutting and joining